 This is the 9th part of a series of practice tips titled “Tips for Improving”.

-If you have missed any of the first 8 parts, you can go to our blog on our homepage at moenormangolf.com or direct at: http://moenormangolf.com/blog/
+If you have missed any of the first 8 parts, please review on our home page on our website at www.moenormangolf.com

 We talked about a book we strongly recommend – The Little Book of Talent / 52 Tips for Improving Your Skills by Daniel Coyle